-Year 10 pupils have accessed Xello during Careers classes.
+Pupils have accessed Xello during Careers/LLW classes in Junior School.
 This tool matches interests, skills and values to help choose what subjects to study with careers opportunities.

 www.icould.com

 This website can be used for career ideas, first-hand information and inspiration from access to more than 1000 personal video stories and detailed job information.
 Follow the "Inspire me" button to find case studies or take the "Buzz Quiz" to find out what you are like and what you could do.